extremeheat/LXL/docs/flow.md

 If you want to run a different next() function based on the response of the current run, you can use the `discriminator` function.
 This function will be called with the response of the current run, and should return a string.
-The string will be used to find the next function to run in the `thenOneOf` object.
+The string will be used to find the next function to run in the `nextOneOf` object.

 ```js
 const chain = (params) => ({